VIPriors/vipriors.github.io/index.md

 # Workshop now fully online

+*Update August 3rd*: we have moved forward the deadline for the camera-ready versions of accepted papers to **September 10th**.
+Submission instructions have been sent to the authors through OpenReview.

 *Update July 29th*:

 - [**Notifications** for the paper track](https://openreview.net/group?id=thecvf.com/ECCV/2020/Workshop/VIPriors) have gone out to authors.
 The final papers and their pre-recorded talks will be published through the ECCV conference platform on August 11th.